 After hours and premarket trading takes place only through ECNs.
 Those trading stocks after hours typically do so between 4 p.m. and 8 p.m.
 Eastern.
 However, each ECN has its own rules.
 Individual brokerages also have different rules for extended hours trading.
 An investor interested in extended hours trading should check a broker’s policies to see what is allowed.

-There are a number of platforms on which you can perform after hours trades, and if you’re familiar at all with the major brokerages, these should sound familiar, with names like Schwab, Wells Fargo and TD Ameritrade.
+There are a number of platforms on which you can perform after hours trades.
+Many of these are prominent brokerages, with names like Schwab, Wells Fargo and Merrill Edge.
 Each of these has different rules for when you can perform after hours trades.

 For instance, Schwab allows after hours trading from 4:05 p.m. to 8 p.m.
 Eastern.
-Wells Fargo accepts trades from 4:05 p.m. until 5 p.m.
+Wells Fargo accepts trades from 4 p.m. until 8 p.m.
 Eastern.
-TD Ameritrade offers trading 24 hours a day five days a week.
+Merrill Edge offers after hours trading from 4:01 p.m. to 8 p.m.
+Eastern.

 Meanwhile, premarket trading takes place in the morning before the market opens.
 Typically, that’s from 8 a.m. to 9:30 a.m.
 Eastern.